heartsh/conshomfold/README.md

-# NeoFold Program, Program for Maximum-expected-accuracy Estimations of RNA Secondary Structures with Incorporating Homologous-RNA sequences
+# PhyloFold Program, which Predicts RNA Single Secondary Structures to Incorporate Phylogeny among Homologs
-This project provides the NeoFold Program, a program for the maximum-expected-accuracy estimations of RNA secondary structures with incorporating homologous-RNA sequences.

 # Installation
 This project has been written in mainly Rust, a systems programming language.
 So first, you need to install the Rust compiler, package manager, and standard library.